FriendsOfREDAXO/community/README.md

 We’d recommend you to download the repo as zip file instead and make it run on your local machine first (see [SETUP.md](https://github.com/SUSTech-Application/SUSTech-Alumni-Map/blob/master/SETUP.md) for instructions).

-In case you struggle, we’d love to help! 🙋‍♂️
+In case you struggle, we’d love to help: 11510706 AT mail.sustc.edu.cn.

 ## How to run the map on my local machine?